The Phantom of the Opera (2004 film): Plot

 Three months later, Christine and Raoul announce their engagement at a New Year masquerade ball.
 The Phantom soon crashes the ball and orders his own opera, Don Juan Triumphant, to be performed.
 Upon seeing Christine's engagement ring, the Phantom steals it and flees, pursued by Raoul, but Giry thwarts him as she then privately discloses how she rescued the Phantom, once a much-abused and deformed young boy billed in a freak show, when she was younger.
 The next day, Christine visits her father's tomb with the Phantom posing as his spirit to win her back, but Raoul intervenes.

-Raoul and the managers plan to capture the Phantom during his opera, but he usurps the lead tenor to get to Christine, who soon unmasks him during a duet and exposes his deformed face to the horrified audience.
+Raoul and the managers plan to capture the Phantom during his opera, but he usurps the lead tenor to get to Christine, who soon unmasks him during a duet and exposes his deformed face.
 The Phantom then abducts Christine and retreats as he causes the auditorium's chandelier to crash, sparking a building-wide inferno to cover his tracks.
 However, a mob aided by the gathered authorities forms to hunt him down.
-Giry leads Raoul to the Phantom's lair to rescue Christine, while Meg also leads the mob.
+Giry leads Raoul to the Phantom's lair to rescue Christine, while Meg additionally leads the mob.

 The Phantom has Christine wear the wedding dress and proposes marriage.
 Christine tries reasoning with him by confessing that she only fears his malicious actions, not his appearance.
 When Raoul arrives, the Phantom threatens his life unless Christine weds him, to which she kisses him out of pity.
 Moved by her compassion, the Phantom allows the couple to leave.
 Comforted by a music box, the Phantom is allowed to keep Christine's ring.
 He then escapes before the mob arrives, with Meg finding only his discarded mask.

-Later in 1919, at a public auction held to clear out the now-condemned opera house's vaults, an elderly Raoul bids against the now-retired Giry for the Phantom's music box.
-He later visits the recently deceased Christine's grave and places the instrument before it.
+Later in 1919, at a government auction held to clear out the now-condemned opera house's vaults, an elderly Raoul bids against the now-retired Giry for the Phantom's music box.
+Afterwards, he visits the recently deceased Christine's grave and places the instrument before it.
 Before leaving, he notices a freshly laid rose with Christine's ring around its stem, implying that the Phantom is still alive and will always love her.